Frequently Asked Questions

 As of July 1, 2016, Santa Clara University's Housing Office manages all University owned student rental properties.
 These properties are referred to as neighborhood units.
 This list of frequently asked questions has been compiled to provide information related to the transition.

-NU rates will increase no more than 3.75% for the coming year.
-Some properties will not increase at all, and rent for 544 Alviso will decrease.
+NU rates will increase no more than 3.00% for the coming year.
 Keep in mind, our rates include all utilities with the exception of cable and internet.

 The University decided to make this change for several reasons.
 This change demonstrates to students and parents, as well as neighbors, that Santa Clara University will have greater oversight for these units, will provide students with a consistent on-line application and contracting process for both on-campus and neighborhood units, and will provide a timely maintenance response process.
 The University's direct management of the neighborhood units will also allow students to save with 10-month contracts instead of being bound to a 12-month lease.
 This change will also allow students and their parents to take advantage of a variety of payment plans offered by the Bursar's Office while also allowing students and their parents to assess housing charges against their tax exempt 529 college savings plans.